saltukalakus/auth0-show-rules-on-clients/README.md

 4. Click on `continue`
 5. Finally, click on `install`

-## Features (I may move to TODO some of them.
-They are target now)
-* View clients for each rule.
+## Features
-* View rules for each client.
+* View rules for each client in multi-page view.
-* Clickable rule & client details in each view mode.
+* View rule code in a popup window with mouse hover.
+* Sort clients based on name and ID.
-* Filter, search rules and clients.
+* Search and filter rules and clients.
-* Export rules-clients table as a CSV file.
+* Export table as a file in various forms like CSV, XLS, JSON, XML.
+* Filter inactive rules.

 ## How It Works
 In [Auth0](https://auth0.com) dashboard, activated rules are applied on every client by default.
 However, it is quite reasonable to "apply some rules only to some of the clients" (whitelist).
 Implementing clientID or clientName based whitelist logic can make this possible.
 Extension assumes all or some of your rules have whitelist logic.
 By analysing your rules, extension can determine which rules are used for any client and show their relation via it's user interface.

 For the extension application to show relations properly, your rules must match any of the below patterns.